zimle/notes/oracle.md

 ALTER TABLE demo_list_list TRUNCATE SUBPARTITION FOR (1,1)
 ```

+Don't forget to reindex global indexes that might get have been invalidated by `alter index my_index rebuild`.

 ### Indexes and partitions

-Global indexes are `UNUSABLE` when tuncating a partition or subpartition.
+Global indexes are `UNUSABLE` when truncating a partition or subpartition.
 They can be looked up in `USER_INDEXES`.
 Note that `N/A` means that the index is partitioned, so its status has to be looked up in `USER_IND_PARTITIONS` (if index is on partition level) or `USER_IND_SUBPARTITIONS` (if index is on subpartition level).

 ### Add feature partitioning